 8. Use money saving apps for food

-9. Change what you eat
+9. Change up what you eat

 Lifestyle changes can save you money and help the environment